KristalD/WalkABuddy/README.md

 the authentication

 - further implementation
-start,stop button with the implementation of calculating distance and tiime reports in which it will show previous walks and times (to implement with firebase) add pet icons for track goggle authentication for the sign in (momentarily is present only the button but not the function behind)
+--start,stop button with the implementation of calculating distance and tiime --reports in which it will show previous walks and times (to implement with firebase) --navigation view
+--icons for track
+--goggle authentication for the sign in (momentarily is present only the button but not the function behind)